llachiver/IRC_python/README.md

 With (R) : rank, 0 if normal, 1 if admin

-(A) server command send to all except requester
+(A) server command sent to all except requester

-(C) server command send to channel except requester
+(C) server command sent to channel except requester

-(B) server command send to requester
+(B) server command sent to requester

-(T) server command send to target client
+(T) server command sent to target client

 (S) if server command send also to requester ((s) if send with a second command)